Once performance objectives and standards are established, you should observe employees' performance and provide feedback.

 - If appropriate, document your discussion for the employee's file.

-A coaching session to improve performance may use the following format:
+A Feedback Discussions to improve performance may use the following format:

 - Describe the issue or problem, referring to specific behaviors.